Connect With Us

 If you have any questions please feel free to contact our office located in Gig Harbor, WA .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-Ankle sprains are common but need immediate attention.
-If you need your feet checked, contact Dr. James D. McAlexander from Gig Harbor Foot and Ankle Clinic.
+Diabetic foot care is important in preventing foot ailments such as ulcers.
+If you are suffering from diabetes or have any other concerns about your feet, contact Dr. James D. McAlexander from Gig Harbor Foot and Ankle Clinic.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact our office located in Gig Harbor, WA .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.